laurakribben/TikTok_Extension/README.md

-# TikTok_Extention
+# TikTok_Extension

-## How to add the extention:
+## How to add the extension:

 1. Go to <chrome://extensions/>
 2. Toggle "developer mode"
-3. Go to "load unpacked extention"
+3. Go to "load unpacked extension"
-4. Navigate to the extention on your computer
+4. Navigate to the extension on your computer

 ## ToDo's